Explore our article library of tips and how-tos.

 Looking for your next DIY project?
 Perhaps you need some inspiration on how to make your house a home?
 Our growing library of how-to's, DIY tutorials, and home improvement articles are here to guide you through your DIY adventures.

-The mitre saw is your best friend when you need a precise, efficient and versatile cutting tool for your DIY woodworking projects as well as repairs and improvements around the house.
+At Pat Noble Lumber, we believe the mitre saw is your best friend when you need a precise, efficient and versatile cutting tool for your DIY woodworking projects as well as repairs and improvements around the house.

 The mitre saw will make precise 45º cuts for corners and bevelled edges for baseboards, crown moulding and door casings.
 It’s also guaranteed to give you a precise 90º cross cut, and a range of angles.
 Another advantage is that the mitre saw will save time when cutting several pieces of the same size.